small-tech/jsdb/README.md

 // (This is where your JSON files – “tables” – will be saved.) const db = new JSDB('db')

-// Create test/people.json with some data.
-db.people = [
+// Create db/people.js table with some initial data. db.people = [
   {name: 'Aral', age: 43},
   {name: 'Laura', age: 34}